A dog walker holding a leash while a Beagle looks up attentively on a sunny day.

 How much does it cost to walk a dog?
 (Standard rates per hour or per walk)

-Dog walking prices mostly depend on how long the walk is and whether you book a solo session or a small group.
+Dog walking prices depend mostly on the length of the walk and whether you book a solo session or a small group.
 Because of that, the average cost of dog walker services can shift quite a bit, and the sections below break down what you can expect per walk or per hour.

 Average dog walking cost by duration or per walk

-Most walkers price their services based on how long they’re out with your dog, so the cost depends on duration.
+Most walkers charge based on how long they’re out with your dog, so the cost depends on the duration.
 Here’s a quick breakdown of what you’ll usually see for standard walk durations and the average cost of dog walkers per hour.

 Service